 What game-changing business book are you reading?
 Put it down and head to the kitchen.
 Grab a sponge and rub it across a plate.
 Watch the clean spot grow.
-Congratulate yourself: You are learning business fundamentals.
+Now congratulate yourself: You are learning fundamental business lessons from washing dishes.

-But those who know how to wash dishes are on the inside of a secret that successful companies apply: Simple tasks are the best teachers.
-Master the basics and larger pursuits become easier.
+But those who know how to wash dishes are on the inside of a secret that successful companies apply: Simple tasks can be the best teachers.
+Master the basics, and larger pursuits become easier.

-Here are five business fundamentals taught by the mindful act of washing dishes.
+Here are five fundamental business lessons taught by the mindful act of washing dishes.

-Like me, your mind probably wanders when you splash the soap around.
-In this quiet time, our thoughts see a chance to run wild and will hijack the activity if we let them.
-Lacking attention to detail, though, and we end up with crusty pasta at the bottoms of our bowls.
+Like me, your mind may wander when you splash the soap around.
+During this quiet time, our thoughts may see a chance to run wild.
+But let your mind wander and your attention to detail lapse, and you’ll end up with crusty pasta at the bottoms of your bowls.

 Online mattress retailer Casper’s approach to their product turned the industry on its head.
 Their singular focus?
-Offer only one high-quality product that they stand behind with a 100-night guarantee.
+Offer only one high-quality product (they now offer seven different mattresses) that they stand behind with a 100-night guarantee.
 Rather than dilute their energy into six “pretty good” mattresses, they perfected one that Time named a best invention of 2015.

 I had three roommates in college.
 One never did his dishes because he knew the rest of us would rather wash them than nag him.
 Eventually we went on strike, curious to see his next move.
 After a week, he got the message, but by then the plates were growing mold and his chore was nauseating.

-Sometimes I let work pile up, too.
-Like many small-business owners, I neglect bookkeeping in favor of sexier work like marketing.
+Sometimes I let work pile up, too, neglecting bookkeeping in favor of sexier work like marketing.
 The lesson I learned from once being six months behind in my accounting?
 If you can’t show hard numbers for last year’s revenue, good luck getting a bank to increase your line of credit.

 3. Put only what you can handle on your plate.

-Companies like Volkswagen, BMW and Puma have placed restrictions on after-hours emails and France is considering a law to ban weekend email.
+In the early 2010s, Volkswagen, BMW and Puma placed restrictions on after-hours emails, and in 2017, a French law gave employees the right to disconnect after-hours.
 Why?
 Because a 24/7 work culture leaves no time to rejuvenate our greatest asset: ourselves.
 Put only what you can manage on your plate.
-The rest is waste
+The rest is waste.

 4. Process first, outcome second.
 (Enjoy the work.)

-Prioritizing process over outcome is also better for the balance sheet.
+Prioritizing process improvements may be better for the balance sheet.
 Soon after launch, our company abandoned the paid ad, “hey, buy our stuff!” approach in favor of creating content our customers valued.
-The average cost per click in Google Adwords was $1 to $2.
+The average cost per click in Google Ads was $1 to $2.
 Organic blog traffic?
 Zero.

 5. Dishes dry with time.

 Patience is invaluable in business.
-I’m tempted to tinker daily with our business practices.
-“Can we change that landing page that had a low click-through rate on its first day?”
-Or “We collected 100 leads overnight; let’s email them now!”
+I’m tempted to tinker with our business practices on the daily.
+“Can we change that landing page that had a low click-through rate on its first day?” or “We collected 100 leads overnight; let’s email them now!”
 No. Growth sometimes requires a hands-off approach.